Create/Edit Fly-Through

 Position

 The Position group controls the Z position of the camera for the key frames.
 The Elevation Source determines whether the Z position is relative to the surface or an absolute elevation.
+For 3D grids, the surface is the central Z plane.

 Select Relative to Surface to specify an elevation for the key frame Z positions above or below the surface in the Elevation field.
 Negative values position the camera below the surface, and positive values position the camera above the surface.
 The Key Frame list is updated when a value is typed in the Elevation field.